 Where To Find The Top Wild Animals in Florida

 There are five separate ecoregions found throughout all of Florida, and many different types of wild animals are found in each one.
-In Florida, you may see black bears, coyotes, and wolves, or even beavers, badgers, otters, sea turtles, Alligator, bobcat, raccoon, white spiders, gopher tortoise, geckos, rodents, scorpions, birds like hawks and eagles, and even some invasive species like the Cuban tree frog or Burmese Python.
+In Florida, you may see black bears, coyotes, and wolves, or even beavers, badgers, otters, monkeys, turtles, alligators, bobcats, raccoons, white spiders, gopher tortoise, geckos, rodents, scorpions, birds like hawks and eagles, and even some invasive species like the Cuban tree frog or Burmese Python.
 Aquatic animals can also be found in Florida, but there are no sea snakes in Florida.
 Read about snakes in Central Florida.

 Here are some of the best places to view wildlife in each section of the state:

 - Blue Spring State Park – This park in Orange City is the recommended site for viewing manatees in Florida without a boat.
-There is a river trail from which you can view the State Marine Mammal, swimming in clear water, from various platforms.
+There is a river trail from which you can view the State Marine Mammals, swimming in clear water, from various platforms.

 - Three Sisters Springs, Crystal River is another great place for viewing manatees in Florida, this time by boat or kayak.
 It is possible to see up to 100 of them at once in certain spots.